pestphp/pestphp.com/README.md

 ## Pest Website

-This is the source of the official [Pesr website](https://pestphp.com).
+This is the source of the official [Pest website](https://pestphp.com).

 ## Local Development